How Does the Social Security Administration Decide if I Qualify for Disability Benefits for Lung Disease?

 When to Ask Your Doctor for an Opinion

 If your application for Social Security disability benefits has been denied and you have appealed, you should get a medical source statement (your doctor’s opinion about what you can still do) from your doctor to use as evidence at the hearing.
+You may consult your social security disability lawyer about this.

 - First, by waiting until your attorney has fully reviewed the file, he or she will be able to refine the theory of why you cannot work and will be better able to seek support for this theory from the treating doctor.